 The relevant statute also makes clear that an attempt by the victim to commit a serious personal injury against the defendant accused of the killing could also result in the defendant being accused of voluntary manslaughter.

-An example of such a provocation might involve a person coming home from work early to find his spouse engaged in an affair.
-If that husband reacted with anger and stabbed the his wife’s paramour with a kitchen knife that was lying on the counter at the time, this could be an example of a situation where the husband is charged with voluntary manslaughter instead of being charged with murder.
+An example of such provocation might involve a person coming home from work early to find his spouse engaged in an affair.
+If that husband reacted with anger and stabbed his wife’s paramour with a kitchen knife that was lying on the counter at the time, this could be an example of a situation where the husband is charged with voluntary manslaughter instead of being charged with murder.

 To be charged with voluntary manslaughter requires this type of provocation because if there was no behavior that motivated the killing to occur, the absence of an immediate act triggering the killing could be viewed as evidence of implied malice.
 When there is evidence of implied malice, or when there is evidence of express malice, a prosecutor will charge a defendant with murder instead of manslaughter.

 Voluntary manslaughter is also a separate offense from involuntary manslaughter and the penalties for voluntary manslaughter are generally harsher.
-Voluntary manslaughter requires that the killing be intentional as a result of the provocation, while involuntary manslaughter can occur in circumstances where the defendant was engaged in conduct without due care and caused the loss of a life.
+Voluntary manslaughter requires that the killing be intentional as a result of the provocation, while involuntary manslaughter can occur in circumstances where the defendant was engaged in conduct without due care and caused the loss of life.

 Defending against manslaughter charges is complicated, as you need to carefully evaluate the evidence against you in order to determine what your best approach is to try to minimize or avoid penalties.
 Because the consequences of a conviction are life-changing, it is important to get the right legal help.